bahtiyartan/troia/docs/40DialogBasics.rst

 ========================
 define..

-How Dialogs Stored and Laoded?
+How Dialogs Stored and Loaded?
 ==============================

 how a dialog stored.